buyukim/giphly-rs/README.md

 # giphly

+## Development

+This git repo contains both a Spring Boot microservice and an Angular UI for a Giphy-like application.

+**_Note: Before you can start up the Spring Boot service you will need to have a Giphy API development key.
+Set the value to the GIPHY_API_KEY environment variable_**

 This application was generated using JHipster 6.7.0, you can find documentation and help at [https://www.jhipster.tech/documentation-archive/v6.7.0](https://www.jhipster.tech/documentation-archive/v6.7.0).

-## Development

-**_Before you can start up the Spring Boot service you will need to have a Giphy API development key.
-The key value should be set to the GIPHY_API_KEY environment variable_**

 Before you can build this project, you must install and configure the following dependencies on your machine: